bunniesnu/google-drive-client/README.md

 client = GoogleDriveClient("path/to/credentials.json")
 ```

-Then, iter through images in your folder:
+If no error occurred, you can now iter through images in your folder:

 ```
 iter = client.iter_images("folder_id")